 The legal framework for the petroleum and mining sectors was revised in 2014.
 The new legislation strengthens state participation in the hydrocarbon sector and creates opportunities for increased Mozambican participation.
 Foreign investors are required to be registered in a transparent jurisdiction where ownership can be confirmed but the government does not maintain a public register of beneficial owners.
-The 2014 Report included partial information on beneficial ownership.

 Mozambique’s 2013-14 EITI Report requested beneficial ownership from reporting companies, and most companies provided information about legal ownership.
 Many of the companies in the oil and gas sector are publicly listed.
 A key challenge will be to cover the mining sector, including details on companies with exploration licenses, small scale mining license holders and companies that bid for licenses.